-The starting point for the concept is the idea that what we use as clocks don't measure the true time.
+The initial idea that made me think about this new concept was that the wave nature of light must be the reason why no entity in this universe can exceed this propagation speed, but only if all other "particles" are waves as well.
+Assuming this was true it meant that all the effects described by relativity must be related to this wave nature of light and matter.
+If these effects can be explained that way, then the only option is that what we use as clocks don't measure the true time.
 We can define time as absolute and think that clocks don't measure the absolute time, but they have a tick rate that depends on the speed relative to the flat absolute space.
 The idea is a natural interpretation of what happens in the very popular thought experiment of Einstein's relativistic train.
 If the light beam is a light clock, it becomes clear that the trajectory of the light beam is the only thing that makes the tick rate change.
 The idea is that the same thing happens with all the clocks we use.
 This model assumes, by definition that space doesn't have a variable geometry and takes the other possibility, hence, complex particles inner geometry changes what we measure as time and space.